Faithful-Resource-Pack/CompliBot-Submissions/README.md

 - `resources/settings.json` for roles, channel ids, and colors
 - `resources/packs.json` for submission pack information

-Make sure to disable setting fetching in your `.env` file if you're editing `packs.json` locally!
+Make sure to disable settings fetching in your `.env` file if you're adding your own packs locally!